John T. Fowlkes Jr.

-John Thomas Fowlkes Jr. (born April 20, 1951) is a Senior United States district judge of the United States District Court for the Western District of Tennessee.
+John Thomas Fowlkes Jr. (born April 20, 1951) is a senior United States district judge of the United States District Court for the Western District of Tennessee.

 Biography

-Born in Washington, D.C., Judge Fowlkes received his Bachelor of Arts Degree in 1975 from Valparaiso University.
-He received his Juris Doctor in 1977 from the University of Denver School of Law.
-He began his career as an Assistant Public Defender in the Shelby County Public Defender's Office in Memphis, Tennessee.
-He served as an Assistant District Attorney General in the Shelby County District Attorney General's Office from 1979 to 1989.
-He then served as an Assistant United States Attorney in the Western District of Tennessee from 1989 to 2002.
-He was Chief Administrative Officer of the Shelby County Government from 2002 to 2007.
+Fowlkes was born in Washington, D.C.
+He received a Bachelor of Arts in 1975 from Valparaiso University and a Juris Doctor in 1977 from the University of Denver School of Law.
+He began his career as an assistant public defender in the Shelby County Public Defender's Office in Memphis, Tennessee.
+He served as an assistant district attorney general in the Shelby County District Attorney General's Office from 1979 to 1989.
+He then served as an assistant United States attorney in the Western District of Tennessee from 1989 to 2002.
+He was chief administrative officer of the Shelby County government from 2002 to 2007.
 He was a judge of the Shelby County Criminal Court from 2007 to 2012.